NevTheDev0/Metronome-V2/README.md

 - July 3rd-10th: Started work on the Backend
 - July 13th: Started work on the Fronted
 - July 20th: Frontend alpha done, won't commit just yet needs a lot of tweaking, also successfuly connected Frontend to Backend
+- September 1st: Finished FE, and Baseline model (I took a break working from this dw I'm back)

 ### Next Steps
-- Begin collecting drum audio and MIDI data
+- Begin collecting drum audio and MIDI data ✅
-- Start feature extraction and baseline model testing
+- Start feature extraction and baseline model testing ✅